MightyMedia/Mighty-Form-Styler/README.md

 ## Options

-At this point there are four options available.
+The following options are available.

 ### dropdownHandle